axioms-io/sample-react/README.md

 **OR**

-1. Simply fork this repository and connect your Github project in Netlify.
+1. Fork this repository and connect your Github project in Netlify.

 2. Configure your build command and output directory and you are good to go.

 ### Build Settings
-Build command: `yarn build` or `npm build`
+Build command: `npm build`

 Publish directory: `build/`